 Are you using a water softener to treat hard water?
 Or perhaps using a water softening shower head?
 It turns out you’ve treated water that was “probably” safe to drink to one that is “definitely” isn’t.
 Hard water might cause dull hair and skin irritation, but, in the short term, it won’t endanger your health.

 That, however, isn’t the case with softened water.
 Most water softeners use sodium to remove hardness from water.
 They’re successful in treating hardness but end up making water unsafe to drink, as high levels of sodium are proven to be hazardous for your health.

 4) Water Heater

-Does your shower water passes through a water heater before making its way into your bathroom?
+Does your shower water pass through a water heater before making its way into your bathroom?
 The bad news is that even if it were safe at the source (in the water tank), its short-lasting journey through the heater might have made your shower water unsafe to drink.

 Water heaters have an intermittent cycle of heating up and cooling down.
 This makes them ideal for the growth of bacteria, which thrive in a similar ‘hot-cool-hot’ environment.
 That’s why we suggest that you don’t drink hot or warm shower water.

 Are there stains on your shower head?
 Does close inspection reveal the presence of mold on or inside it?
 If yes, then you should give up the thought of drinking shower water.

 The presence of stains indicates that your water is hard.
 Washing your hair and skin with hard water can leave both of them dry.
 Drinking water from a moldy shower head, meanwhile, can expose you to respiratory problems, diarrhea, and nausea.